walles/loadviz/README.md

 - Test visualization with one core only
 - Make each box in the visualization have one single color.
 With or without antialiasing.
-- Make bars slide into place when metrics are updated.
-Physics engine!
 - Make a Dock icon visualization
 - Enable resizing the demo app.
 Resizing should scale the image so we can see it pixel by pixel.
 Nearest-neighbor scaling preferred.